As a Navy Microbiologist, your primary focus will be to prevent, diagnose and/or treat infectious diseases. You may also be called upon to:

 Most of what you do in the Navy Reserve is considered training.
 The basic Navy Reserve commitment involves training a minimum of one weekend a month (referred to as drilling) and two weeks a year (referred to as Annual Training) – or the equivalent.

 Microbiologists in the Navy Reserve serve in an Officer role.
 Before receiving the ongoing professional training that comes with this job, initial training requirements must first be met.

 For current or former Navy Officers (NAVET): Prior experience satisfies the initial leadership training requirement – so you will not need to go through Officer Training again.

-The Medical Service Corps in the Navy Reserve offers a truly diverse variety of operational venues.
-In some cases, you can even work in the same civilian location you work in now.
+The Navy Medical Corps offers you a truly diverse variety of academic, clinical and operational settings in which to practice.
+In some cases, you can even work in the same civilian hospital or setting you work in now.
 What’s more, you will enjoy an unrivaled sense of pride and fulfillment known only to those who serve.

 As a Microbiologist in the Navy Medical Corps Reserve, you’ll receive a first-rate benefits package – including your choice of any one of these three generous financial offers:

 - Up to $50,000 per year in specialty pay